 This one-year MS degree program fosters interdisciplinary collaborative teaching and learning.
-It is intended for students, trainees, professionals and scholars.
+Former graduates identified five strengths of the program:

 Hometown: Smithfield, UT